dushoff/statistics_talks/README.md

 * Need to work on auto-makestuff weird commits.
 I made a note.

+Dotdir
+* Does not work out of the box because modules don't get initialized or updated – fix in modules.mk?

 ----------------------------------------------------------------------

 This is a directory for stats-y talks, mostly developed with ICI3D or the somewhat-related NTU course.